biomejs/biome/website/src/content/docs/formatter/option-philosophy.md

 That said, even as Biome has established itself as a capable and robust formatting tool, it is also still relatively new, meaning there is plenty of opportunity to pave the way for new advancements and ideas that may not seem feasible otherwise.

 The formatting style of Biome is also considered relatively stable, continuing to match Prettier as much as possible, with [few intentional deviations](https://github.com/biomejs/biome/issues/739).
-Changes to the style of Biome may be considered and implemented, but these are also unlikely to become configurable options and would instead be applied universally for all future versions of Biome.
+Changes to the style of Biome may be considered and implemented.
+Still, these are also unlikely to become configurable options and would instead be applied universally for all future versions of Biome.